 When I decided to leave it at that, I happened to browse to the website of The Norwegian Polar Institute, a directorate under the Ministry of Climate and Environment in Norway.
-The Institute's activities are focused on environmental management needs in the polar regions.
-In addition to collaboration on environmental protection in the Barents region, the Institute dedicates much effort to research on climate, long-range transport or pollutants and their impact on the environment, and biodiversity.
+The institute's activities are focused on environmental management needs in the polar regions.
+In addition to collaboration on environmental protection in the Barents region, the institute dedicates much effort to research on climate and long-range transport or pollutants and their impact on the environment and biodiversity.
 Topographic mapping is also an important task.
-In Antarctica, the Institute is responsible for the management of all Norwegian activities.
+In Antarctica, the institute is responsible for the management of all Norwegian activities.

 Checking Facts and Figures

 Caption: Illustration of NASA's Ice, Cloud and Land Elevation Satellite-2 (ICESat-2), a mission to measure the changing height of Earth's ice.
-Credits: NASALast updated: 27/07/2019
+Credits: NASA